hummingbot/hummingbot-site/docs/global-configs/external-db.md

 To configure RDBMS connection, we need to edit `conf_global.yml` in `/conf` directory.

+!!!
+Note
+    Starting with version 1.6.0 and above the `conf_global.yml` file has been renamed to `conf_client.yml`.
+If you just did a fresh install you may need to create a strategy first for the config file to be created.

 ```
 - Advanced database options, currently supports SQLAlchemy's included dialects
 - Reference: https://docs.sqlalchemy.org/en/13/dialects/